-Scouts need to speak with Mr. Rombach if interested.
-Troop 109 has a contingent of boys "eligible" each year to become Firecrafters, and we really do operate on a first come, first served basis.
+Scouts need to speak with the Scoutmaster if interested.
+T109 has a contingent of boys "eligible" each year to become Firecrafters, and we really do operate on a first-come, first-served basis.
 Each year our number of candidates seems to grow, so we do need adequate time for planning and preparation.